SbrTa/Notes/System Design/notes/DB.md

   - you have to rewrite the hash
   - One solution is consistent hashing
 - Range based sharding

+### Do you need database sharding?
+Database sharding, as with any distributed architecture, does not come for free.
+There is overhead and complexity in setting up shards, maintaining the data on each shard, and properly routing requests across those shards.
+Before you begin sharding, consider if one of the following alternative solutions will work for you.
+- query optimization
+- indexing
+- Vertical scaling (server)
+- Specialized services or databases
+  - blob or file storage can be moved directly to a cloud provider such as Amazon S3.
+  - Analytics or full-text search can be handled by specialized services or a data warehouse.
+- Replication
+- Caching

 ### Drawbacks
  - If your application is bound by read performance, you can add caches or database replicas.